|

 Plant organs

-are composed of many different cell types and the analysis of 'bulk' material results in the
+are composed of many different cell types and the analysis of

 average of all information in these cells.
-Therefore, this does not reflect
+Therefore, this does not

 any individuality of the tissues present in plants.
 This review briefly

-summarizes different sampling methods which provide tissue- and cell-specific samples,
+summarizes different sampling methods which provide tissue- and

 respectively.
-In addition, gene expression analysis tools that allow the
+In addition, gene expression analysis tools that allow

 analysis of transcripts in minute samples are discussed in detail.
 The

-combination of both approaches results in high resolution gene expression data,
+combination of both approaches results in high resolution gene

 which increases understanding of plant physiology in such diverse areas